popopizza576/Hot-Shoe-IMU-Tracker/README.md

 # USAGE
 So... you may ask yourself how do I use this thing?
 Well, in its current implementation, here's how you need to set up your project:

-Get a breadboard, and wire up an I2C OLED 0.91 inch screen, MPU 6050, SD card reader, and 3 buttons to an ESP32, then flash the firmware to it
+Get a breadboard, and wire up an I2C OLED 0.91 inch screen, bno085, SD card reader, and 3 buttons to an ESP32, then flash the firmware to it

 After that, you can record some motion data, which will print all of the values to a .csv file in the root of the SD card.
 Make sure to format to FAT32, btw